 What with being "So-And-So's Mom" and all.

-This isn't to say that we don't have identities outside of our children and families, but the truth of the matter is that when it's what we dedicate almost all of your time to anything, it's difficult to extricate yourself from that endeavor.
+This isn't to say that we don't have identities outside of our children and families, but the truth of the matter is that when you dedicate almost all of your time to anything, it's difficult to extricate yourself from that endeavor.
 Stay-at-home moms spend almost all their time within their family unit, and many of us will at some point feel a bit lost to ourselves.
 Maintaining your own identity as a mother is important, but it takes effort under any circumstances.
 Stay-at-home moms' circumstances often necessitate more dedicated effort.

 We Get Burnt The F*ck Out